How to Make a Divi Accordion All Closed by Default – Divi 5 & Divi 4

 If you click on the "Initial State" select box, you'll see three options.
 "Default" just gives you the standard accordion module behavior – it leaves the first toggle open as normal.
 "All Closed", which is what we want here, makes the Divi accordion module start with all of its toggles closed.
 There's also "All Open" which makes the accordion start with all of the toggles expanded.
 Click on "All Closed" to set the initial accordion module state to all closed.

-Step 6: Save and View the Result
+Save and View the Result

 Now save the module settings.
 Note that the initial state setting doesn't show in the visual builder preview.
 To see the result, save your page or post and view it on the front-end.
 You should now see that your accordion module starts with all of its toggles closed.

-How to Start a Divi Accordion Module All Closed using jQuery
+How to Make a Divi Accordion Start All Closed Using jQuery

 If you are comfortable adding custom code to your site, then it is possible to make a Divi accordion start closed using jQuery.
-Please note that custom code won't receive updates the way a plugin feature does, and so you will likely need to manually update the code when Divi makes changes to the accordion module.
-That said, let's look at how it can be done.
+This is useful if you only need a one-off code solution.
+However, because it depends on Divi’s accordion markup and CSS classes, you may need to retest it after major Divi updates.
+That said, let's see how it can be done.

-Step 1: Open the Divi Theme Options
+Open the Divi Theme Options

 Divi's Theme Options include various settings for configuring Divi, including the option to add custom code.
 To open the theme options, from your WordPress dashboard, click on "Divi" in the sidebar menu, then the "Theme Options" sub-menu item.

-Step 3: Add jQuery Code to the Site
+Add jQuery Code to the Site

 The jQuery code below will enable the accordion toggle closing functionality to your site.
-Paste it into the "Add code to the < head > of your blog" box then click "Save Changes" the save the Divi Theme Options.
+Paste it into the "Add code to the < head > of your blog" box then click "Save Changes" to save the Divi Theme Options.

 <script>